ianmarcinkowski/adk-workshop-july-2025/README.md

 - Ask for the weather in New York, Toronto, Beijing
 - (Optional) Ask Cursor to add a method for fetching time from NIST's time server

+#  3. Google Search agent & ADK web UI

+- In your terminal, launch the ADK web UI `adk web`
+- Select the `3_search_agent` agent from the top-left dropdown
+- This agent will able to perform Google searches and generate responses
+- Search: "What is a popular Ontario-specific dessert?"

+#  4. Live Voice Search

+- In your terminal, launch the ADK web UI `adk web`
+- Select the `4_voice_agent` agent from the top-left dropdown
+- Use the microphone or webcam icon on the caht interface to enable
+- Search: "What is a popular Ontario-specific dessert?"

 # Sources

 - Google ADK Quickstart https://google.github.io/adk-docs/get-started/quickstart